-As flowers helped evolve the planet it's time we used them to evolve ourselves - from conflict and poverty to justice and sustainability - from pure commercialism to purposeful products - gifts of love working for peace.
+As flowers helped evolve our planet it's time we used them to evolve ourselves - from conflict and poverty to justice and sustainability - from commercialism to purposeful products - gifts of love working for peace.

 Peace is generally understood on three levels - inner, community and global and we aim to illuminate all three by inspiring poetry and art; education and awareness; transformative trade and new symbolism for global and local community.

 "The purpose of activism and art is to make a world in which people are producers of meaning, not just consumers."
 Rebecca Solnit, Hope in the Dark - The Untold History of People Power

 If you are a teacher or community coordinator and would like to participate in a peace themed Community Valentine please contact us.
 If you are a retailer wanting creative horticultural peace products also contact us.

 If you desire to be part of 'new institutions to match new cultural realities' (Occupied Times of London) - sign up for the newsletter on the right to keep posted: Building a Community Valentine and the International Day of Peace; spreading messages around the globe; and bringing the horticulture and international floral trade to the work of peace - a more expansive and connected expression of love.

 Every country has a flower, every product a story, and every heart a message.

 Photos of participants and recipients of flowers and poems in Amsterdam, San Francisco, and London